Surviving Perimenopause Hell

 Don't ask your doctor…..they'll likely have no idea.

-The whole focus of our healthcare system is on reproduction.
+The whole focus of our healthcare system for women is on reproduction.

 My 2nd (of many) doctors told me that my estrogen level was just fine for a woman in menopause.